bananasrlowkeygood/anki-pdf-occlusion/README.md

 **PDF Occlusion** is an Anki add-on that creates image occlusion cards directly from PDF lecture slides.
 No more importing one image at a time.
 Open any PDF, draw boxes over what you want to memorize, and generate cards in bulk.
 Built for studying from slide-heavy lectures.

-Cards use the same flicker-free layered rendering as [Image Occlusion Enhanced](https://github.com/glutanimate/image-occlusion-enhanced): one shared slide image plus lightweight SVG mask overlays, with the slide kept hidden until the mask has painted — flipping a card never flashes the answer.

 ## Table of Contents

 - [1.
 Installation](#installation)